 What can I spend money on during a no-spend month?

-During your no-spend challenge, it’s okay to spend on housing payments, car payments and other monthly bills for your cell phone, gas, healthcare, childcare, etc. In other words, just the essentials.
+During your no-spend challenge, it’s OK to spend on housing payments, car payments and other monthly bills for your cellphone, gas, healthcare, childcare, etc. In other words, just the essentials.
 You can either buy food in advance and not spend any money on either groceries or restaurant meals, or you can set a strict budget to only pay for essential groceries.

 What are the no-spend month rules?

 The main rule of a no-spend challenge is to eliminate all non-essential purchases.
-You should avoid dining out or ordering takeout, visiting a salon or spa, paying for Ubers or taxis if you have safer and cheaper transportation options or spending on entertainment (movies, concerts, tickets to attractions).
-You should not purchase new clothes, Starbucks or alcohol, gifts, décor or furniture purchases or anything else you don’t absolutely need right now.
+You should avoid dining out or ordering takeout, visiting a salon or spa, paying for Ubers or taxis if you have safer and cheaper transportation options, or spending on entertainment (movies, concerts, tickets to attractions).
+You should not purchase new clothes, Starbucks, alcohol, gifts, décor, furniture or anything else you don’t absolutely need right now.

 Beyond those no-spend month rules, the only other rule is that you commit to doing the No-Spend Challenge for a particular amount of time.

-How do I get ready for a no-spend challenge?
+How to get ready for a No-Spend Challenge

 There are several things to do before a no-spend month to get you ready to stop spending money for 30 days (or more).